** Paradise Carts only provides golf carts and bicycle rentals on Grand Turk, Turks and Caicos Islands. **

 • Having a drink from the brewery based in Nanaimo.

-Why a Golf Cart Rental Makes Your Trip Better
+Why Renting a Golf Cart in Grand Turk Makes Your 3-Day Trip Easier

 For anyone looking to explore more than just the resort, renting a golf cart is recommended on Grand Turk, especially if you wish to see more than just your hotel.
 Here’s why: